PlayFab/thundernetes/docs/quickstart.md

 ### Install thundernetes with TLS authentication

-You need to create/configure the certificate that will be used to protect the thundernetes API service.
+You need to create/configure the certificate that will be used to protect the allocation API service.

 For testing purposes, you can generate a self-signed certificate and use it to secure the allocation API service.
 You can use OpenSSL to create a self-signed certificate and key (of course, this scenario is not recommended for production).